markveillette/rpi_sprinkler/README.md

 ## Installation

 Finally, to install the crontab, open `run.crontab` and on the last line enter the full path to the script `run_sprinkler.py`.
 If you followed the steps above this should already be done for you.
 Set the hour(s) you want the sprinker to run at the start of the last line.
 By default, it's set to run at 6am and 6pm every day.
+Use military time and make sure you are consistent with the timezone of the pi.
+Google crontab for more info.

 To install the cron, run
 ```